 2 These may be subject to approval via Senate or associated sub-committees of UTC

-Deputy Chair: in the absence of the PVC, an Associate Dean shall be nominated to Chair
+Deputy Chair: in the absence of the PVC, the Associate PVC shall be nominated to Chair

 The Faculty Dean shall be the designated alternate for the respective Associate Dean for Teaching, Learning and Students, in their absence.

 Nine members, with at least two members from each of the three main subject areas, and three members co-opted.
 Members should normally have experience of a leadership/management role in relation to teaching and learning (eg, present or former HoDs, Chairs of BoS, GSB or other departmental committees).
 Details are below:

 |Dr Richard McClary (Department of History of Art)||31 July 2026|

 |Dr Michelle Alexander (Department of Archaeology)||31 July 2025|

 |Dr Jen Gibbons (York Law School)||31 July 2024|